JownJawge/JownJawge/README.md

 Full-stack Developer
 --------------------

-My name is John George Woodard.
+My name is John George Woodard!
 I'm 22 years old and I'm interested in moving into the tech industry as all my favourite things to do include tech.

 I have previously worked in hospitality as a Doorman/Concierge.
 It didn't feel fulfilling and I realised I felt that I was in the wrong place.
 I play a lot of video games and have built my own gaming pc, because of these reasons I want to know more about the machine I am using and how things are made online.
 Right now I am learning to become a full-stack developer as a School of Code bootcamper.